 A mixture of boxing, wrestling, judo, aikido, and karate, krav maga has been used by Israeli soldiers during security situations, and the IDF regularly travels around the world to train other militaries in this special martial art!

 4. The IDF is often called the most vegan friendly army in the world

-Nearly one in five Israelis don’t eat meat, and about five percent of Israelis are vegan, including the IDF Chief of Staff Aviv Kochavi!
+Nearly one in five Israelis don’t eat meat, and about five percent of the population is vegan, including the IDF Chief of Staff Aviv Kochavi!
 The IDF adapted to the needs of its soldiers and has introduced several measures to make it easier to be a vegetarian or vegan soldier during mandatory service.
-Soldiers can opt for non-leather boots, wool-free berets, and plant-based options at every meal on base.
+Soldiers can opt for non-leather boots, wool-free berets, and plant-based food options at every meal on base.

 5. The Israeli Air Force is a big deal

 The Israeli Air Force in particular is regularly recognized as one of the strongest in the world, and about one-third of the IDF’s manpower goes toward the Air Force!